cloudfoundry/docs-dev-guide/deploy-apps/ruby-tips.html.md

 ### <a id='worker-libs'></a> Choosing a Worker Task Library ###

 The first task is to decide which worker task library to use.
-Here is a summary of the three main libraries available for Ruby / Rails;
+Here is a summary of the three main libraries available for Ruby / Rails:

 | Library          | Description |